Technology

 • Numbers

-Setting up calculator Mode
+Setting Up Calculator Mode

-The calculator has following modes:
+The calculator has the following modes:

 • Answers